hartmantis/mac-app-store-chef/README.md

 ## Requirements

-Mas requires OS X 10.10+.
-As of v2.0, this cookbook requires Chef 12.5+ (or Chef 12.x and the [compat_resource](https://supermarket.chef.io/cookbooks/compat_resource) cookbook.
+This cookbook assumes a running macOS node, with Homebrew installed, that is supported for use with the [Mas](https://github.com/mas-cli/mas) utility.

-A user must be logged into OS X for Mas to operate properly.
+A user must be logged into macOS for Mas to operate properly.

 ## Usage